Spittal/vue-i18n-extract/README.md

 <i18n-t keypath="key.component"></i18n-t>
 <Translate keypath="key.component"></Translate>
 ```
-> Note: As of right now there is no support for binding in path like `:path="condition ? 'string1' : 'string2'"` there is just support strings as shown above.
+> Note: As of right now there is no support for binding in a path like `:path="condition ? 'string1' : 'string2'"` there is just support strings as shown above.

 - v-t directive with string literal:
 ```html